aronson/aronson/README.md

 ## 🔭 What I'm Up To

-- I run my own company hosting generative model interactions
+- I run my own sole proprietorship hosting generative model interactions
 - I'm seeking formal employment so I can set my own company aside
 - I'm working to complete the Apotris multiplayer experience
 - I'm wrapping up and shipping out my Eden Toolchain as an alternative to devkitPro